Seeking financial support to sharpen your skills or expand your expertise?

 If you’re considering undertaking education and skills training through workshops, internships, courses, and distance education, we hope we’ll hear from you.

-We are also pleased to provide assurance that if you’re looking to pursue online or remote courses, or training for staff or freelance arts professionals at organizations that support Canada’s creative community, they are among the activities eligible for Professional Development Grant funding.
+We are also pleased to confirm that online or remote courses as well as training for staff or freelance arts professionals at organizations that support Canada’s creative community are also activities that are eligible for Professional Development Grant funding.